jamescurran/jamescurran.github.io/_posts/2012-03-29-javascripthelpermanaging-js-files-for-aspnet-mvc.md

 `InsertCss()`-- Renders all css files

-###What‚Äôs the next step?
+###Whatís the next step?

-Now that I‚Äôve made this public, it‚Äôs really just a beta.
-I think there‚Äôs still a bit more to be done before it‚Äôs ready to be ‚ÄúProduction-Ready v1.0‚Äù.
-And I need some feedback‚Ä¶.
+Now that Iíve made this public, itís really just a beta.
+I think thereís still a bit more to be done before itís ready to be ìProduction-Ready v1.0î.
+And I need some feedbackÖ.

  * First of all, how exactly should it be packaged?
-I‚Äôve been just added to source file to my project, which is simple, but not very elegant.
-The alternative would be to create an assembly for it, but it‚Äôs just one file, so that seem like overkill.
-I‚Äôd really like to create a NuGet package for this, but that question needs to be settled first.
+Iíve been just added to source file to my project, which is simple, but not very elegant.
+The alternative would be to create an assembly for it, but itís just one file, so that seem like overkill.
+Iíd really like to create a NuGet package for this, but that question needs to be settled first.

  * Or do we think bigger?
-Microsoft has open-sourced the MVC framework, and is [now accepting pull-requests](http://haacked.com/archive/2012/03/29/asp-net-mvc-now-accepting-pull-requests.aspx).¬† Should be deeply embedded into the MVC eco-system?
+Microsoft has open-sourced the MVC framework, and is [now accepting pull-requests](http://haacked.com/archive/2012/03/29/asp-net-mvc-now-accepting-pull-requests.aspx).† Should be deeply embedded into the MVC eco-system?

  * Also, how is the API?
 Are the method names sufficiently intuitive?